-In cooperation with the UConn School of Social Work, the School of Law offers student the opportunity to earn a dual degree of J.D./M.S.W.
-The J.D./M.S.W. degree is designed for students who are interested in the social impact of the legal system upon individuals.
+In cooperation with the UConn School of Social Work, the School of Law offers student the opportunity to earn a dual degree of JD/MSW.
+The JD/MSW degree is designed for students who are interested in the social impact of the legal system upon individuals.
 Students pursue this degree to prepare for careers in fields such as public interest law, mental health law, elder law, women's rights, penology, juvenile advocacy, human services administration, community organizing and public policy and planning.
 The dual degree program is highly individualistic in nature in order to provide each student with the best possible combination of these two disciplines.

-The J.D. degree program requires completion of (86) credits (including all required first-year courses, a course in Legal Ethics and Responsibility, and an intensive, analytical paper which satisfies a writing requirement).
-The M.S.W. degree program requires completion of (60) credits (including Social Work Basics, methods courses in the student's selected concentration, two field placements, electives).
+The JD degree program requires completion of (86) credits (including all required first-year courses, Legal Profession (LAW 7565), an intensive, analytical paper(s) which satisfies a writing requirement, and course work which satisfies the Practice Based Learning requirement).
+The M.S.W. degree program requires completion of (60) credits (including Social Work foundation, concentration courses in the student's selected concentration, two field placements, electives and research).
 The School of Law will accept (12) credits from among a student's advanced M.S.W. courses for transfer.
-The School of Social Work will accept (10) credits of clinical education credits earned at the School of Law when taken in conjunction with field placement at the School of Social Work.
-Additionally, the School of Social Work will accept (8) credits of non-clinical work earned at the School of Law.
+The School of Social Work will accept (9) elective credits of non-clinical work earned at the School of Law.